Ernest0-Production/DeclarativeLayoutKit/README.md

             UILabel()
                 .numberOfLines(0)
                 .text("Voila")
-                // sets a reference to the object that calls function(in this case, created UILabel instance) to passed variable
+                // sets a reference of object that calls function(in this case, created UILabel instance) to passed variable .assign(to: &myLabel)
-                .assign(to: &myLabel)
                 ...
         )